 In his time with the Bearcats, he has aided Stafford in turning the program around on the field and off.
 UC has accumulated a record of 31-25-8 the last three seasons.
 Off the field, Lie has helped the Bearcats post a program record GPA of 3.502 in 2014 before bettering that standard in 2015 with a 3.512 GPA.
 All told, the team’s GPA ranked in the Top 5 among all varsity UC teams for the 2015-16 academic year.

-Prior to UC, he spent four seasons as an assistant coach for his alma mater, Miami University.
-During his four year stint in Oxford, the RedHawks compiled an overall record of 54-26-5, inlcuding a 25-14-5 Mid-American Conference mark.
+Prior to joining UC in January 2013 as an assistant coach and recruiting coordinator, he spent four seasons as an assistant coach for his alma mater, Miami University.
+During his four year stint in Oxford, the RedHawks compiled an overall record of 54-26-5, including 25-14-5 in the Mid-American Conference (MAC).

-In 2012, Lie helped guide Miami to the MAC regular-season and tournament championships; as well a trip to the second round of the NCAA Championship after the RedHawks went 20-3-1 record (10-0-1 MAC).
+In 2012, Lie helped guide Miami to the MAC regular-season and tournament titles; as well a trip to the second round of the NCAA Championship after the RedHawks went 20-3-1 overall and 10-0-1 in MAC play.

 In his first year on the sidelines, Lie helped lead Miami to the Mid-American Conference tournament championship game.

 As a student-athlete at Miami from 1996-2000, Lie was a two-time Academic All-MAC selection for the men’s soccer program, earning First-Team Academic All-MAC honors in 1998, in addition to Academic All-Ohio accolades that same season.
 In 1997, Lie earned Second-Team All-MAC honors.
 He graduated from Miami in 2000 with bachelor’s degrees in economics and finance.